threefoldtecharchive/substrate-client/readme.md

 ## **Run tests**

-  To run the tests, you could either run it against a local docker image of the TfChain, or against devnet
+  To run the tests, you could either run it against a local docker image of the TFChain, or against devnet

 - ### **Run against local docker image**